nxp-archive/openil_sja1105-tool/docs/md/sja1105-tool-reset.1.md

 Configuration Unit), while a Cold Reset also resets the CGU (Clock Generation Unit).
 PLL0 will not be reset by this.

-Note that the "**sja1105-tool config upload**" command issues a warm reset to the switch automatically.
+Note that the "**sja1105-tool config upload**" command issues a cold reset to the switch automatically.

 AUTHOR